 -> Tree Care Specialists

-Trees do need loads of aftercare and maintenance.
-The landscaping companies have arborists, who are licensed professionals, to take care of sick plants.
-They also make sure that the greens are free from pest attacks.
+Trees need extensive aftercare and maintenance.
+Landscaping companies employ arborists, who are licensed professionals who take care of sick plants and ensure that the greens are free from pest attacks.

 Freshers, conversely, deal with tasks like essential pruning under the supervision of experts who understand botany.